lucrousseau/lucency-flexbox-grid-system/README.md

 # lucency-flex-grid

-An minimal SCSS flex grid system with responsive breakpoints
+A minimal SCSS flex grid system with responsive breakpoints.